micnic/simples/DOCUMENTATION.md

 ### <a name="client-side-ws"/> WS (WebSocket)

-`simples.ws(host[, config])`
+`simples.ws(url[, config])`

-host: string
+url: string

 config: object

-`simples.ws()` will return an object which will create an WebSocket connection to the provided host using the needed protocols, will switch automatically to `ws` or `wss` (secured) WebSocket protocols depending on the HTTP protocol used, secured or not.
-In the `config` parameter can be the communication mode, the protocols and the type of the data which is sent, the configuration must match on the client and the server to ensure correct data processing. `simples.ws()` is an event emitter and has the necessary methods to handle the listeners like Node.JS does, but on the client-side, note that `.emit()` method does not send data it just triggers the event, this is useful to instantly execute some actions on the client or for debugging the behavior of the WebSocket connection.
+`simples.ws()` will return an object which will create an WebSocket connection to the provided url using the needed protocols, will switch automatically to `ws` or `wss` (secured) WebSocket protocols depending on the HTTP protocol used, secured or not.
+In the `config` parameter can be set the communication mode, the protocols and the type of the data which is sent, the configuration must match on the client and the server to ensure correct data processing. `simples.ws()` is an event emitter and has the necessary methods to handle the listeners like Node.JS does, but on the client-side, note that `.emit()` method does not send data it just triggers the event, this is useful to instantly execute some actions on the client or for debugging the behavior of the WebSocket connection.

 ```javascript
 var socket = simples.ws('/', {